pozharliev/cb-library/README.md

 - Go to any book
 - Add a request to rent the book
 - Add a request to return the book
-- Scan a book and request to rent it
 ## Admin
 - See requests about books
 - Approve and decline requests about books